Thursday, 15 June 2023

 166. Sarai Kharbuza, Islamabad.

 Islamabad is the newest city in Pakistan, but the history of this region is very old.
-Once it was part of great Gandhara civilization and still some ruins dating back to that time are found in Margalla hills.
-Many more historic buildings from later periods are found in different parts of the capital territory.
-The most probably among them is the Pharwala Fort.
+Once it was part of the great Gandhara civilization, and some ruins dating back to that period are still found in the Margalla Hills.
+Many more historic buildings from later periods also exist in different parts of the capital territory.
+The most prominent among them is the Pharwala Fort.

-But conserving this rich historical and cultural heritage is nowhere on the priority list of the Capital Development Authority, responsible for the development of the capital.
-So most of such heritage has already disappeared or is close to extinction.
+Unfortunately, conserving this rich historical and cultural heritage is nowhere on the priority list of the Capital Development Authority, which is responsible for the development of the capital.
+As a result, much of this heritage has already disappeared or is close to extinction.
 One such monument is Sarai Kharbuza.
-It is located or rather was located at 33°40'54.83"N, 72°54'21.21"E. Most of the walls and other structures, including gates have totally disappeared and have been swallowed up by hunger for land of the rapidly rising population and uncontrolled construction.
-Now just a small portion of the southwestern corner is indicating the location and once the magnificent structure of the Sarai.
+It is، or rather, was، located at 33°40'54.83"N, 72°54'21.21"E. Most of its walls and structures, including the gates, have completely vanished, swallowed up by the hunger for land of the rapidly rising population and uncontrolled construction.
+Now, only a small portion of the southwestern corner remains, marking the location of what was once a magnificent sarai.

-I visited the place a month ago on the 14th of May, 2023.
-Even the little portion that has survived is not accessible due to houses blocking the way.
-I knocked at the door of one house but no male member was at home.
-Another person I met in the street was in no mood to cooperate.
-Later on, a person told me that people are wary of strangers showing any interest in the sarai.
-The reason is simple, the locals are running a dispute with the government authorities over the ownership of the land and putting all kinds of resistance to its preservation efforts.
-So they are bent upon eradicating the last vestiges of the sarai and I am sure they will succeed before long.
-The said person also advised me not to push my luck otherwise there were chances to face unpleasant situations.
-That was enough warning for me.
+I visited the site on the 14th of May, 2023.
+Even the little portion that has survived is not easily accessible, as houses now block the way.
+I knocked at the door of one house, but no male member was at home.
+Another person I met in the street was unwilling to cooperate.
+Later, someone told me that locals are wary of strangers showing interest in the sarai.
+The reason is simple: they are engaged in a dispute with government authorities over ownership of the land and are resisting preservation efforts.
+Determined to erase the last traces of the sarai, they will most likely succeed before long.
+That same person also advised me not to push my luck, warning that unpleasant situations could arise.
+That was enough for me to step back.

-A sarai, as most of us know, were halting places, constructed along major highways.
-The caravans and travellers were provided accommodation, food, water and fodder for their animals.
-Above all, protection from dangerous elements.
-All these facilities were provided free of any cost, at least during better times and during stable governments.
+A sarai, as most of us know, was a halting place constructed along major highways.
+Caravans and travellers were provided with accommodation, food, water, and fodder for their animals.
+Most importantly, they enjoyed protection from dangerous elements.
+All these facilities were provided free of cost, at least during stable governments and more prosperous times.

 So, when it was built?
 Perhaps there is no record of its complete history.
 However, Emperor Jahangir mentions it in his biography Tuzk-e-Jahangiri.